TariqAlmazyad/QRCodeGenerate/README.md

 # QRCodeGenerate for iOS, iPadOS, and MacOS

-QRCodeGenerate is a QRCode generater to generate qr image in iOS + iPadOS , and NSImage in MacOS, with full freedom of passing any codable object , and changing backgroundColor , QRCode color.
+QRCodeGenerate is a QRCode generater to generate qrCode as image in iOS + iPadOS , and NSImage in MacOS, with full freedom of passing any codable object , and changing backgroundColor , QRCode color.

 ```swift